E3SM-Project/polaris/docs/developers_guide/organization.md

 ### Nightly suite

-The nightly suite is intended to be run nightly as a more exhausitive test that no recent merges have resulted in a change in solution for any possible combination of config options.
+The nightly suite is intended to be run nightly as a more exhaustive test that no recent merges have resulted in a change in solution for any possible combination of config options.
 It should require no more than 256 cores and take no more than 120 minutes of run time on 256 cores.